 Sir Gordon Richards first won the Derby riding Pinza in 1953 — at his 28th attempt.
 Frankie Dettori didn’t have to wait quite so long — his first win came on his 15th attempt riding Authorized in 2007.

 Alex Greaves became the first lady jockey to ride in the race in 1996.
 She finished last of the 20 runners on the filly Portuguese Lil.

-Aidan O’Brien and his 19-year-old son Joseph (pictured right on Camelot) became the first father-son/trainer-jockey combination to win the race in 2012.
+Aidan O’Brien and his 19-year-old son Joseph (pictured above on Camelot) became the first father-son/trainer-jockey combination to win the race in 2012.

 Three trainers share the title of most successful Derby trainer.
 Robert Robson trained the winning three-year-old for the seventh time in 1823, John Porter repeated the achievement in 1899, and most recently, Fred Darling collected his seventh win with Owen Tudor in 1941.